 A holistic perspective on chronic pain management adopts this biopsychosocial view of pain.
 It doesn’t focus solely on the physical manifestation but also targets the psychological and social aspects.
 This integrated approach has been gaining traction and acceptance in the medical community.

-• Physical Dimension: The physical aspect of pain management involves interventions aimed at reducing the intensity of pain, improving functionality, and enhancing overall wellbeing.
+- Physical Dimension: The physical aspect of pain management involves interventions aimed at reducing the intensity of pain, improving functionality, and enhancing overall wellbeing.
 This may involve medication, physical therapy, acupuncture, or exercise.

-• Psychological Dimension: Pain can lead to emotional distress, and emotional distress can intensify pain.
-It’s a cyclical relationship that can exacerbate chronic pain.
+- Psychological Dimension: Pain can lead to emotional distress, and emotional distress can intensify pain.
+Its a cyclical relationship that can exacerbate chronic pain.
 Cognitive-behavioral therapy (CBT), mindfulness, and other psychological interventions can help individuals manage these emotional aspects, breaking the cycle, and reducing pain perception.

-• Social Dimension: Our social environment plays a significant role in our experience of pain.
+- Social Dimension: Our social environment plays a significant role in our experience of pain.
 A strong social support network can buffer against the negative impacts of chronic pain.
 Interventions may involve improving communication with family, friends, and employers, as well as connecting with support groups.

 The Role of Pain Management Doctors